getgrav/grav-learn/pages/20/08.advanced/05.flex/05.administration/doc.md

 This page walks through the whole lifecycle, from turning a directory on to editing individual objects.

+> [!NOTE]
-!!!
-The classic Vue admin for Flex was removed in flex-objects **1.4.2**.
+> The classic Vue admin for Flex was removed in flex-objects **1.4.2**.
 Flex Objects is Admin Next only now, so if you are coming from an older Grav install some of the screens described here will look different from what you remember.

 ## Enabling a directory